 - Use good presenting techniques:

-- Interact with the audience (e.g., to check for understanding, to get them to think, etc.)
+- Interact with the audience (e.g., to get them to better understand the issue)

 - Use the board; the audience needs to see as well as hear.